niyeahzzz/niyeahzzz/README.md

 - 👋 Hi, I’m @niyeahzzz
-- 👀 I’m interested in code
+- 👀 I’m interested in programming
 - 🌱 I’m currently learning networking
 - 💞️ I’m looking to collaborate on networking projects
 - 📫 How to reach me www.linkedin.com/in/abdul-niyaz-084475324